qooplmao/qooplmao.github.io/_posts/2016-01-18-cqrs-basics.md

 **The Read Side (Read Models by pulling events)**

-Then on the read side we create an object that runs through all of the relevant events for the read model and works out whatever it wants to.
+Then on the read side we create a, generally, single use object that runs through all of the events, listening for any that are relevant, and works out whatever it is required to.
 This can be done as the events are created (synchronously) or after the fact (asynchronously).

 From the events that we have there (*MemberJoinedGym*, *MemberEnteredGym*, *MemberLeftGym* & *MemberQuitGym*) we can create a whole load of read models that do completely different things.
 For example:

-- A list (or the number) of all current members
+- A list (or the number) of all current members [^1]
 - A list (or the number) of a members that joined in a certain period
 - A list (or the number) of members that have quit
 - A list (or the number) of members that quit within a month of joining up